Macau Lifestyle

 What is the ethos of Carré d’artistes?
 What makes Carré d’artistes unique?

-It’s very clear and I love it for being different than what exists already the in art market.
+It’s very clear and I love it for being different than what exists already in the art market.
 It’s completely complementary by itself to the other type of traditional art galleries.
 What’s new is the coming together of fourteen artists at the same time.
-You will never see a gallery presenting 14 artists at the same time in one show, the main reason being normally that they want to focus only on one artist.
-We focus on the marketplace and people – not just artists for the elite or studios, but for everyone.
-The prices and style are diverse.
-We’ve got classical, surrealism, and pop art mixed together.
+You will never see a gallery presenting 14 artists at the same time in one show.
+The main reason being normally that they want to focus only on one artist.
+We focus on the marketplace and people–not just artists for the elite or studios, but for everyone.
+The prices and styles are diverse where we’ve got classical, surrealism, and pop art mixed together.
 It’s more laidback and not as rigid in terms of concept, but has familiarity and the feeling of welcomeness.
 We want to promote art that doesn’t feel normal for the art market scene.
 We want to fill the gap between people and artists.
 I feel there’s something to say with the right medium and right people.

 You can purchase art on the website – this is such a contrasting way to purchase art given that traditionally you go to galleries.
 Is this another way to make art more accessible?

 It’s a very interesting debate.
-We have physical galleries and websites.
-I think that, yes, digital is an important part of our current society.
-Now art is accessible for many people but it’s better if its related to a physical gallery.
+We have physical galleries and websites and I think that, yes, digital is an important part of our current society.
+Now art is accessible for many people but it’s better if it’s related to a physical gallery.
 For me, it’s vital to note the mix of customers and artists, to connect emotionally with artists.

 What’s the best piece of advice you can give to anyone interested in buying art?
 How can they best get started and not feel intimidated?

 Remove the rational knowledge you have and try to feel something with art.
 Be touched by what you are looking at.
 You could look at a hundred artworks and choose one that’s not Monet or Picasso.
 If you don’t feel something, then no one can force you.
-Remove the fuss and complexity – it’s all about emotions.
+Remove the fuss and complexity–it’s all about emotions.
 You don’t have to like something just because it is famous.
 That is why nothing is more simple than photography, because of the colors and the way it quickly inspires.
-It’s simple – that’s why we introduced photography because of simple emotions.
-Find the emotion within and slowly build up this passion, towards the next artist and the next painting, but you have to start with a white page – how you feel when you see it.
+It’s simple and that’s why we introduced photography because of simple emotions.
+Find the emotion within and slowly build up this passion, towards the next artist and the next painting, but you have to start with a blank page–how you feel when you see it.

 If you could meet one artist from the past, who would it be and what would you ask them about their work?

 It’s Michelangelo Merisi da Caravaggio for me.
-I think that he came at the moment when art had was sublime and shook things up.
-At that time art showed light, emphasis, and beauty – it was commissioned by cardinals, church, and kings.
-When he entered he showed the truth with portrayals of violence, blood, poverty and sadness – and I want to understand his mind, as he could feel the beauty and feel something greater in showing the truth rather than subliming what he was seeing.
+I think that he came at the moment when art was sublime and shook things up.
+At that time, art showed light, emphasis, and beauty–commissioned by cardinals, churches, and kings!
+When he entered he showed the truth with portrayals of violence, blood, poverty and sadness.
+I want to understand his mind, as he could feel the beauty and feel something greater in showing the truth rather than elevating what he was seeing.

 There seems to be a French invasion of Hong Kong.
 As the second largest expat group in HK, what do you think is attracting more and more French people to come to Hong Kong?

-French people are dreamers, we were characterized by the revolution- we want to change.
+French people are dreamers and we are characterized by the revolution–we want to change.
 We may be perceived as laid-back but we’re hardworking.
 For the French, everything is possible.
 We want to be part of a moment that is greater than us and I think that must be the same for the French here in Hong Kong. (smiles)

 Have you visited Macau?
 What are your impressions of the city and its emerging art scene?